jacopo-degattis/spotifyws/README.md

 spotify web socket events.
 Right now the project is still in an alpha version therefore is not complete and may have some bugs.
 Feel free to contribute is any way.

+*DISCLAIMER:*
+This library only works with a valid spotify premium subscription

 ## Basic library usage

 Example using chrome cookies